zhangzq71/Arduino-FOC/index.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![arduino-library-badge](https://www.ardu-badge.com/badge/Simple%20FOC.svg?)](https://www.ardu-badge.com/badge/Simple%20FOC.svg)

+Field Oriented Control is one of the most powerful and most

 Proper low-cost and low-power FOC supporting boards are very hard to find today and even may not exist.
 Even harder to find is a stable and simple FOC algorithm code capable of running on Arduino devices.
 Therefore this is an attempt to:
 - Demystify FOC algorithm and make a robust but simple Arduino library: [Arduino SimpleFOC library](#arduino-simplefoclibrary)